 PLU HS Programming Contest Details

-Each team will be comprised of 1-3 high school students and you may make substitutions for contestants who are unable or unwilling to compete, provided that the team Coach/Instructor notifies the Contest Director in a timely manner.
+Each team will be comprised of 1-3 middle or high school students and you may make substitutions for contestants who are unable or unwilling to compete, provided that the team Coach/Instructor notifies the Contest Director in a timely manner.
 Such substitutions must not violate other rules of team composition.

 - Each team member must be a Washington State student (public, private, or home school).
 Students have the option of registering as novice (completed no more than one computer programming class and this is their first programming contest), or advanced.